0xmaximus/Galaxy-Bugbounty-Checklist/DOS/README.md

 ```
   If Server is processing our request for long time and doesn't give time out to us, it's vulnerable.

-  ### 3.2) Denial of service based comparing the measured response times and triggering a 5XX error:
+  ### 3.2) Denial of service based on comparing the measured response times and triggering a 5XX error:
   This technique works for inputs thar are not getting back in response and attacker wants to Using server resources.
 Now most of programs dont accept this kind of bug.
   By sending a very long string (100000 characters) it’s possible to cause a denial a service attack on the server.
 This may lead to the website becoming unavailable or unresponsive.
 Usually this problem is caused by a vulnerable string hashing implementation.
 When a long string is sent, the string hashing process will result in CPU and memory exhaustion.
   #### This vulnerability must detect by sending strings with various lengths and comparing the measured response times.
 And you can confirm this vulnerbilty with 500 Internal Server Error.